Horse Island, New York

-The Battle of Sackets
+The Battle of Sackets Harbor

 The battle that took place on the island is the Battle of Sackets Harbor that happened in May 1813 that was a part of the War of 1812.
-When Britain and New America were fighting both sides built up their navies and raced to gain dominance over the great lake region.
-Gaining access to these lakes would be a vital resource to help win the war.
+When Britain and New America were fighting both sides built up their navies and raced to gain dominance over the Great Lakes region.
+Gaining control of the Great Lakes would be vital to winning the war.
 Gen. Sir George Prevost, Governor-General of Canada and representing Britain, planned to attack American troops on Horse Island.
-This island at the time was relatively untouched by humans and created a great vantage point on the nearby land that the Americans were in control of.
+This island at the time was relatively untouched by humans and created a great vantage point on the nearby land controlled by America.

-The Americans, under the leader of Jacob Brown, were anticipating this attack and had a camp set up there in order to train new troops.
-When this anticipated attack occurred it lasted for about three hours on horse island and the surrounding areas.
-The Americans were initially able to keep the British from coming ashore but when they did the Americans retreated to the mainland.
-The British could not follow them because they were not able to scale the cliffs of the mainland.
-The British retreated from the shores at about nine in the morning when the Americans started winning the battle.
+The Americans, under the leadership of Jacob Brown, anticipated the attack and had established a camp on Horse Island for the purpose of training new troops.
+When the anticipated attack came, it lasted for about three hours on Horse Island and the surrounding area.
+The Americans initially prevented the British from coming ashore but retreated to the mainland when the British succeeded in putting troops on Horse Island.
+The British were unable to pursue American forces because they could not scale the cliffs on the mainland.
+The British retreated from the shore at about nine in the morning when American forces began winning.

 The people credited with directly defending Horse island are John Mills and his leading group of Albany volunteers that made up Camp Volunteer on the island.